MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 For these languages, menu options, dialog boxes, and messages from the Azure Information Protection client display in the user's language.
 There is a single installer that detects the language, so no additional configuration is required to install the Azure Information Protection client for different languages.

-However, the label names that users see are not automatically translated for either the [default policy](../deploy-use/configure-policy-default.md), or for label names that you specify.
-For users to see labels in different languages, you must provide your own translations and configure the Azure Information Protection policy to use these translations.
+However, label names and descriptions that you specify are not automatically translated when you configure labels in the Azure Information Protection policy.
+Beginning with August 30, 2017, the current [default policy[(../deploy-use/configure-policy-default.md) includes support for some languages.
+For users to see labels in their preferred language, provide your own translations and configure the Azure Information Protection policy to use these translations.
 For more information, see [How to configure labels for different languages in Azure Information Protection](../deploy-use/configure-policy-languages.md).

 ## To uninstall the Azure Information Protection client